gardner-lab/FinchScope/README.md

-#FreedomScope
+#FreedomScope Project
 ============

 ##Overview
+The FreedomScope project aims to develop a modular in-vivo optophysiology rig, with a transparent aquisition and analysis pipeline

+## Components
+#Finchscope
-Finchscope is an open source, dual channel, lightweight microscope for neural imaging.
+The Finchscope is a lightweight (<2g) dual channel, lightweight microscope for biological imaging.

-The project employs modular and scaleable designs, allowing custumizeable imaging rig assembly.
+#ActiveCom
+The ActiveCom is a low noise, electrical active(driven by a motor, and sensor) commutator